cap-js/docs/guides/databases-postgres.md

   password: postgres
   driver-class-name: org.postgresql.Driver
 ```
+To start the application with the new profile `postgres`, the `spring-boot-maven-plugin` can be used: `mvn spring-boot:run -Dspring-boot.run.profiles=postgres`.
 Learn more about the [configuration of a PostgreSQL database](../java/persistence-services#configure-postgresql){ .learn-more}

 ### Service Bindings for CDS tooling {.impl .java}